 A dose of minimalism and efforts for changing the perception is maybe the simplest definition for Antrepo Design Studio.
 Minimalist effect in the maximalist market is about simplicity, with this project, the studio is trying to find alternate simple version for some package samples of the international brands.
 Antrepo team think almost every product needs some review for minimal feeling.
 I love the approach.
 What is your choice in these 3 different variations?
 1. Original variation 2.
 Simple variation 3.
 More simple variation

 Hans Renzler is responsible for the beautiful design of this record, Denoising Field Recordings.
-The recoding uses denoising techniques, bringing trains, streets, swimminghalls and public transports, all to create a new experience.
+The recording uses denoising techniques, bringing trains, streets, swimminghalls and public transports, all to create a new experience.
 This interesting deduction method is matched beautifully with Renzler’s design of the transparent 12″ vinyl, in my favourite colour combination, white on white.
-You can find yourself a copy by contacting the guys at Wald Entertainment
+You can find yourself a copy by contacting the guys at Wald Entertainment.

 Finally, a brand that is going into the food industry and giving it a new brand identity that turns away from all what we’ve come to grown accustomed to.
 PRIMVS FOOD, designed by NTGJ from Portugal, is planning on launching exclusively in Japan (of course), and a world wide launch at a later date.
 The packaging is a beautiful minimalist approach, with beautiful observation to detail.
 I hope they taste as good as they look, and hope they expand out of Japan fast as I need some harmony in my kitchen.